Ofwat names six ‘worst performing’ water firms

 It added: “In particular, both Northumbrian Water and Portsmouth Water fell short of our expectations when considered in the context of the level of dividend they paid, which was significantly higher than our base expectations, and their relative financial resilience.”

-The report said there had been encouraging progress on leakage, which was now at its lowest level since privatisation.
+The report said there has been encouraging progress on leakage, which is now at its lowest level since privatisation.

 However, the number of serious pollution incidents increased, with Ofwat revealing earlier this week that water firms are failing to invest as much as they promised to fix their networks, including improving sewage treatment and reducing spills into the environment.